Medical Dictionary

 Pelvic Inflammatory Disease

-Pelvic inflammatory disease (PID) is an infection and inflammation of the uterus, ovaries, and other female reproductive organs.
-It causes scarring in these organs.
-This can lead to infertility, ectopic pregnancy, pelvic pain, abscesses, and other serious problems.
+Pelvic inflammatory disease (PID) is an infection of the uterus, ovaries, and other female reproductive organs.
+PID causes scarring in these organs.
+This can lead to infertility, ectopic pregnancy, pelvic pain, abscesses (a collection of pus), and other serious problems.
 PID is the most common preventable cause of infertility in the United States.

 Miscarriage